rapid7/insightconnect-workflows/workflows/Enrich_CVE_with_Recorded_Future_from_Slack/help.md

 # Description

-Use the simplicity of a chat command in Slack to get enriched details about a vulnerability using your Recorded Future.
+Use the simplicity of a chat command in Slack to get enriched details about a vulnerability using Recorded Future.

 Sample Slack Trigger Commands: